Moment-based Density Elicitation with Applications in Probabilistic Loops: K-series

-The K-series density estimator generalizes the widely used Gram-Charlier (GC) density estimator.
-The GC series approximates the pdf $f$ of a random variable $X$ in terms of its cumulants and a known reference distribution $\phi$ (see, e.g., \cite{Cramer1957,KendallStuart1977}).
+The K-series density estimator generalizes the widely used Gram-Charlier (GC) series density estimator.
+GC represents the pdf $f$ of a random variable $X$ as a series in terms of its cumulants and a normal reference distribution $\phi$ by using Hermite polynomials (see, e.g., \cite{Cramer1957,KendallStuart1977}).
 The GC (type-)A estimate of the pdf $f$ of $X$ is given by